 The VBREA received the below information from the city's payroll office.
-The two below documents further detail what is offered below.
+The two below documents are further detailed in the below paragraphs.
 For even more details, visit the Consolidated Benefits Office link given above.

 The Virginia Beach City Council approved changing the City's current deferred compensation provider from Empower Retirement Services VB 457 Plan to VRS's Commonwealth of Virginia (COV) 457 Deferred Compensation Plan.
 This change will become effective in June 2018 (a specific date will be communicated soon).

 For the COV 457 Plan, VRS contracts with a third-party record keeper, currently ICMA-RC.
 A record keeper handles the day-to-day operations of the plan such as the money, call center, education, statements, etc. VRS oversees all of this.
 At the end of 2017, VRS was managing defined contribution assets of over $4 billion compared to the City's $280 million.

 If you currently have money in the City's deferred compensation plan (VB 457 Plan):

 There's nothing you need to do at this time.

 You will receive more details from VRS and ICMA-RC about the transition from Empower to VRS. which will be mailed to your home address sometime around April 2018.

 All VB 457 deferred compensation accounts will be moved to the new COV 457 Plan using "like-fund mapping."